elyra-ai/elyra/docs/source/recipes/creating-a-custom-runtime-image.md

 ## Requirements

-To create a custom Docker image you need
+To create a custom container image for [https://hub.docker.com](https://hub.docker.com)) you need

 - Docker Desktop
     - Available for [MacOS](https://hub.docker.com/editions/community/docker-ce-desktop-mac) and
                     [Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows)
 - A Docker id at [https://hub.docker.com/](https://hub.docker.com).

-## Creating a basic Python runtime Docker image
+## Creating a basic Python runtime container image

-The [default Python 3 Docker image](https://hub.docker.com/_/python) has Python and `curl` pre-installed and is therefore a good starting point.
+The [default Python 3 Docker image](https://hub.docker.com/_/python) has Python and `curl` pre-installed and it is therefore a good starting point.

 1. Create a file named `Dockerfile` and add the following content.

    ```
    FROM python:3